 If an applicant claims a displaced preference, they must provide a certified referral from the list of approved agencies along with the application.
-RRHA will not give any preference to any person under the supervision of the Department of Pardon and Parole.
-Such persons will not be eligible for an admissions preference until 12 months after released from pardon and/or parole.

 As used in this section, the term "veteran" is defined as a "person who served in the active United States military, naval, or air service, and who was discharged or released from the service under conditions other than dishonorable, or who is currently on active duty."